 These studies reiterate the importance of the endocannabinoid system in regulating sleep and thus playing a role in memory, pain and homeostasis.
 I strongly suggest consulting a health care provider when seeking out treatment for any chronic and debilitating medical condition that affects one’s quality of life.
 Moreover, when discussing cannabis treatment, it is imperative that one consults with a provider with clinical experience and knowledge in this field similar to any other specialty in medicine.
 It is necessary to individualize one’s treatment plan considering other medical diagnoses, prior history of marijuana use to determine the correct strain, administration route, dose, etc. Delivery methods range from vaporization, tinctures, tea, edibles.
 If a patient desires a full night sleep an edible may be a first option as it has the longest duration of action.
 Vaporization may be a good alternative for patients who wake up throughout the night or have difficulty going back to bed due to its fast onset.
 Indica strains are excellent sleep inducers and Cannabinol (CBN), one particular cannabinoid seems to be the most effective in treating sleep issues.
 The reality is people suffering from chronic debilitating medical conditions like insomnia are seeking cannabis for medicinal relief not for the euphoria.
 Medical marijuana is a viable alternative to sleeping pills with far great benefit and a much smaller side effect profile.

-Dr. Michelle Weiner, is the Director of PRIME Wellness in South Florida.
+Dr. Michelle Weiner is an interventional pain management physician for spine and wellness centers of America.
 She completed her residency and fellowship training at the University of Miami.
 She individualizes medical cannabis treatments based on patient specific factors with the goal of maximizing quality of life, decreasing overall pharmaceutical use and side effects.
 She is knowledgeable in diagnosing and treating vitamin and micronutrient deficiencies and uses nutraceuticals and IV vitamin therapy to enhance one’s immune and nervous system and boost energy.
 Dr. Weiner’s practice also treats various other sources of pain.

 Dr. Weiner has offices throughout South Florida, including locations in Miami, Hollywood, & Boca.